syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 ```sh
 docker run -it --rm --env-file .env syedhassaanahmed/azure-kusto-load-test
 ```
-The above Docker image has been [published to my DockerHub](https://hub.docker.com/r/syedhassaanahmed/azure-kusto-load-test). `.env` file contains environment variables for authenticating and connecting to the Kusto cluster, such as;
+The above Docker image has been [published to my DockerHub](https://hub.docker.com/r/syedhassaanahmed/azure-kusto-load-test).
+The `.env` file contains environment variables for authenticating and connecting to the Kusto cluster, such as;
 ```
 CLUSTER_QUERY_URL=https://<ADX_CLUSTER>.<REGION>.kusto.windows.net
 CLIENT_ID=<AAD_CLIENT_ID>